 Every successful grant starts with an idea.
-The Pre-Award Research Coordinator can provide information to help you learn more about external funding, facilitate your progression through the proposal development and submission process, and ultimately aid in improving your capacity to continue applying for funding in the future.
-Essentially, the Pre-Award RC is available to assist from the moment you have an idea until the moment you hit "submit" on your proposal.
+The Proposal and Pre-Award Research Coordinator can provide information to help you learn more about external funding, facilitate your progression through the proposal development and submission process, and ultimately aid in improving your capacity to continue applying for funding in the future.
+Essentially, the Pre-Award RC is available to assist from the moment you have an idea until your funded proposal has an account number.

 Working with COERO and ORSP

 The COERO Pre-Award Research Coordinator is available to...

 - Prepare/maintain boilerplate language for common proposal elements

 - Review/comment on proposal content, especially against required elements